TobiasRV/challenge-fs-senior/solution.md

 ## Known Issues & Limitations

 ## Folder structure changes
-- The database migrations/seeds are inside the backend/internal/sql folder instead of in a separate folder like the documentation because is used by the backend for the queryies using sqlc.
+- The database migrations/seeds are inside the backend/internal/sql folder instead of in a separate folder like the documentation because is used by the backend for the queries using sqlc.

 ## Software limitations